HSCD 302 Assessment of Substance Use Disorders

 General

-- Demonstrate the knowledge and skills need for successful interviewing and assessment of people with alcohol and drug problems, as demonstrated by quizzes, exams, assignments and class discussion.
+• Demonstrate the knowledge and skills needed for successful interviewing and assessment of people with alcohol and drug problems.

-- Develop an understanding of common assessment methods and tools used in the assessment and diagnostic process by alcohol & drug counselors, as demonstrated by experiential activities, exams, assignments, and class discussion.
+• Develop understanding and application of common assessment methods and tools used in the assessment and diagnostic process by alcohol and drug counselors.